jbrockopp/docs/content/administration/worker/reference.md

 ## VELA_SERVER_CERT

-This should be the path to the TLS certificate used for HTTPS for the worker.
+This variable sets a fully qualified system path to the TLS certificate used for HTTPS for the worker.

-The configuration is optional and should be provided as a `string`.
+The variable is optional and can be provided as a `string`.

 ## VELA_SERVER_CERT_KEY

-This should be the path to the TLS certificate key used for HTTPS for the worker.
+This variable sets a fully qualified system path to the TLS certificate key used for HTTPS for the worker.

-The configuration is optional and should be provided as a `string`.
+The variable is optional and can be provided as a `string`.

 ## VELA_WORKER_ADDR

-This should be a fully qualified URL to the Vela [worker](/docs/administration/worker/) address.
+This variable sets a fully qualified URL to the Vela [worker](/docs/administration/worker/) address.

-The configuration is required and should be provided as a `string`.
+The variable is required and should be provided as a `string`.